-Prior to joining Index, Kevin was with Cambridge Antibody Technology (CAT), where he was appointed Head of Research in 1994 and, in 1997, Research Director and Chief Technology Officer.
-He led the development of CAT's platform technologies and their application in the discovery of a number of human antibodies, two of which are now on the market: Humira (Abbott Pharmaceuticals) and Benlysta (GlaxoSmithKline).
-Kevin was part of the management team that floated CAT on the London Stock Exchange; it was subsequently acquired by AstraZeneca.
+Prior to joining Index, Kevin was with Cambridge Antibody Technology (CAT).
+During his tenure at CAT, he was appointed Head of Research in 1994 and then Research Director and Chief Technology Officer in 1997.
+Kevin led the development of CAT's platform technologies and oversaw their application in the discovery of a number of human antibodies - two of which are now marketed worldwide: Humira (by Abbott Pharmaceuticals) and Benlysta (by GlaxoSmithKline).
+Kevin was part of the management team that floated CAT on the London Stock Exchange (subsequently acquired by AstraZeneca).

 Kevin received a BSc in Molecular Biology from Edinburgh University and a PhD in Pathology from Cambridge University.
 He also acts as chairman of Crescendo Biologics and sits on the strategic advisory committee of Hilleman Laboratories.